Cardinal Burke, Bishop Schneider: Criticism of Errors is Fidelity to the Pope

 Affirming that it is God “who will judge us,” they say they are “true friends of Pope Francis” who have a “supernatural esteem of his person” and the office of Peter, and “pray very much” for Francis and encourage the faithful to do the same.

 Recalling the examples of fidelity shown by Sts.
-John Fisher, Thomas More and others saints, they say the more bishops, priests and lay faithful “defend the integrity of the deposit of faith,” the more they “support the Pope in his Petrine ministry.”
+John Fisher, Thomas More and other saints, they say the more bishops, priests and lay faithful “defend the integrity of the deposit of faith,” the more they “support the Pope in his Petrine ministry.”

 A clarification about the meaning of fidelity to the Supreme Pontiff